jluningp/XFacebook/README.md

 3. Check the "developer mode" box
 4. Click "Load Unpacked Extension"
 5. Find where you downloaded the file and select
 6. Voila!
-You have the extension
+You have the extension</br>
+# How to Use
+1. XFacebook will show up as a small icon in the top right corner of the screen.
+Click it, select your settings, and enter a blacklist.
+2. Go to Facebook!
+XFacebook will take care of the rest.
+Enjoy your experience.